martinploom/Self_driving_car_nd_project_3/writeup_report.md

 To gather as good data as possible I did couple of practice laps while steering with the mouse the get the best steering angles.
 After I was used to it, I recorded one lap of clockwise driving and trained the initial model based on that.

 Example of a image recorded from the center of the road:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then used images from the side cameras as well to get more data to train on and added steering angle correction to both images with opposite sign:

 ![alt text][image3]
 ![alt text][image4]

+Then I recorded 2 laps of CW driving on the track and one additional CCW driving lap.

+To augment the data sat, I also flipped images and angles to generate more training data and also balance the dataset so there would be equal amount of data for left and right hand corners.
+For example, here is an previously shown midroad driving image that has then been flipped:

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]
 Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...